telefonicaid/fiware-orion/doc/manuals/orion-api.md

 ## Simplified Entity Representation

-There are two representation modes that must be supported by implementations.
+Apart from the regular representation model (also name *normalized*), tere are three representation modes that are supported by Orion.
 These representation modes allow to generate simplified representations of entities.

 * *keyValues* mode.
 This mode represents the entity attributes by their values only, leaving out the information about type and metadata.